forestryio/forestry.io/hugo/content/blog/new-pricing-organization-accounts.md

 {{% /tip %}}

-## A Business Plan for Large Teams
+## A Starter Plan for Large Teams

-If you have a large team, the Business Plan supports any number of users and a new _Team_ UI to manage their roles.
+If you have a large team, the Starter Plan supports any number of users and a new _Team_ UI to manage their roles.

 ![](/uploads/2018/03/business-plan-ui.png)

-The new Business Plan is designed to grow organically with your team using a per-user fee.
+The new Starter Plan is designed to grow organically with your team using a per-user fee.
 Now you can manage your users and their roles across all of your sites (and branches).
-The Business plan starts at $29/month which includes your first 5 users and allows you to add additional users for $9/month each.
+The Starter plan starts at $29/month which includes your first 5 users and allows you to add additional users for $9/month each.

 ## Conclusion
 We're on a mission to help people craft and spread their message online.
 Whether you're building a small site for your friend's restaurant or a mission-critical site for your company, we feel that our new pricing helps you choose a static approach.